 Sierra's Adventure Game Interpreter development engine, or AGI as it is more commonly known as, defined graphic adventures in the 80's, but by 1990 it was all but abandoned in favour or their SCI program (Sierra Creative Interpreter).
 That didn't stop Matt Gruson, a one-man game designer, programmer and future Rex Nebular and the Cosmic Gender Bender creator, to copy that engines features to create Earthrise, a 1990 sci-fi adventure with a very familiar text-parser-based system.

 Much like the earlier games in Sierra's 'Quest' quartet, Earthrise's unnamed main character is controlled directly using the arrow keys or number pad.
 If you want to interact with anything, you'd need to type it in in much the same way as a text adventure.
 I was never too keen on this set up, despite some visually interesting graphics for the time.
-It had all the same trappings of a text adventure, where is would be more difficult to enter the correct sentence the game wants than to solve the puzzles.
+It had all the same trappings of a text adventure, where it would be more difficult to enter the correct sentence the game wants than to solve the puzzles.
 Most commands in Earthrise are simple enough, with a basic verb-noun structure for a variety of actions.
-The most used ones even have their own keyboard shortcut; for example, press F9 to pit on your space helmet or F10 to take it off.
-You can even define your own short cuts in a nifty feature that should be retro-fitted in all of the older games of this type.
+The most used ones even have their own keyboard shortcut; for example, press F9 to put on your space helmet or F10 to take it off.
+You can even define your own shortcuts in a nifty feature that should be retro-fitted in all of the older games of this type.

 Press F8 to look at your watch.
 It will tell you how long you have left, the current air pressure and remaining oxygen (left).